mb2o/Easy-WordPress-Custom-Post-Types/readme.md

 Firstly, this class *requires* PHP 5.3.
 Make sure you have it running.

-Secondly, this is still quite new.
-Only created it in a few hours, so it needs a lot of debugging and work. :) In other words, it's Alpha.
+Secondly, this is still quite new, so it needs a lot of debugging and work. :) In other words, it's Beta.

 First, download the class, and drag it into the root of your theme directory.